To find an overview of Gremlin’s security practices, check out gremlin.com/security.

-Gremlin attacks are generated on the Control Plane.
-Gremlin Agents make outbound TLS calls to poll for attacks.
+Gremlin experiments are generated on the Control Plane.
+Gremlin Agents make outbound TLS calls to poll for experiments.
 Gremlin provides secure command execution, security auditing, multi-factor authentication (MFA), and SAML SSO.

 Gremlin is installed on Linux with a least privilege setup.
 When installed directly on the host, Gremlin does not require root privileges to any machines in your infrastructure.
 Gremlin operations are run via a

 gremlin user created with default Linux privileges.